wprazuch/e-resume/README.md

 My professional experience started as a part-time Software Developer for .NET framework as additional income during my Bachelor and MSc studies.
 I was working with Point of Sale (PoS) applications for large retail fashion chains, where customer service application was built to handle loyalty systems, discounts and transactions.
 During this time, I had occassion to work with great Software Architects and Software Engineers and gained good knowledge about rituals in IT as well as design patterns and big IT systems.

-My adventure with Machine Learning started
+My adventure with Machine Learning started on my MSc studies, where I started working with mass spectrometry data to create automated heterogeneity assessment system for Head & Neck cancer tumours.
+Next, I joined the PhD program to develop a system for early lung cancer detection from low-dose CT images.

 Next, I decided to try my skills in academia, where I joined the PhD program for implementing automated system of lung cancer identification in low-dose CT.